antonfirsov/docs/2020/08-Aug/Arm64PerfInNet5/Arm64PerfInNet5.md

-# ARM64 performance in .NET 5
+# ARM64 performance work in .NET 5
 **Kunal Pathak** (Kunal.Pathak@microsoft.com)

 .NET Core team has done great amount of work to improve the performance of .NET 5.
 You can check it out in Stephen's [Performance Improvements in .NET5](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-5/) blog.
 In the blog, I will describe the work our team has done to improve performance of .NET 5 for ARM64 and resulting outcome on some benchmarks.